 James Martin // Crime and Security Advisor // BRC

-Get free practical advice and guidance - Join Our Free Webinar 26th June
+Get free advice and guidance - Join Our ROUNDTABLE 23 OCTOBER

 We’re joining together with Lloyds to help you understand and manage your financial exposure to potential cyber-attacks.

-Join our upcoming webinar with myself and Giles Taylor, Head of Data and Cyber Security, Lloyds Commercial Banking Services, to get practical advice and guidance how you can prepare, effectively respond and recover financially and operationally from an attack.
-Taking place on the 26th of June at 2pm, the webinar will set out the case for cyber-security as a whole-enterprise endeavour, borrowing heavily from Lloyds Banks’ cyber security expertise and perspective across a range of industries.
+Join our upcoming roundtable with myself and Giles Taylor, Head of Data and Cyber Security, Lloyds Commercial Banking Services, to get practical expert advice and guidance on the strategies and tools you can put in place to effectively prepare for, respond to and recover financially in the event of a cyber-breach.